sommda/photogram/README.md

 			"family": "jenkins-ci"
 		}

 4. [Run a task](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) in the *staging* cluster using the Jenkins task definition.
 Once the task is running, point your browser to http://<CONTAINER_INSTANCE_IP_ADDR>:8080, you should now see the Jenkins Dashboard.
-Install the CloudBees Amazon Web Services Credentials Plugin and the Cloudbees ECS Plugin.
-Configure the ECS Plugin.
+Install and configure the Cloudbees ECS Plugin.
 5. Create Pipeline